Distant Shores III - by Discovery Yachts

 Here's an early interior plan for the new Distant Shores 485 (now called a Southerly 480).
 We're very excited she is now starting build at Discovery Yachts in Southampton.
 The raised nav station allows piloting from below decks, and the raised saloon means great views from the main table.
 The large aft cabin has an en suite head and separate shower.
 Forward is a double bunk cabin, great for passage making, and then a large double forward.
 The galley is aft near the bottom of the companionway, a great feature we enjoyed on Two-Step (our first boat) but missed on Distant Shores 1 & 2.

-A mainsheet traveller on an arch keeps the cockpit clear.
+A mainsheet arch keeps the cockpit clear.
 Twin wheels make for great steering positions under any point of sail.

 Sneak Peek #1 – Multihull or Monohull?